elizabethengelman/single_responsibility_blog/single_responsibility.md

 Single Responsibility Principle
 ===============================

-The Single Responsibility Principle states that any class, module or method should have only one reason to change.
-Instead of thinking of a responsibility with the more traditional definition, we should instead consider a responsibility as a *reason for change*.
+What is the Single Responsibility Principle?
+And why is it important?

+The SRP is first of Uncle Bob's SOLID principles, and is perhaps one of the most important principles [DIFFERENT WORD FOR PRINCIPLES] to follow when writing good, clean software.
+By adhering to the SOLID principles, we can set ourselves up for success, in that we're creating code that is more easily maintaned, and extended as our project evolves.
+In a nutshell, the SRP states that each software entity that we create should have one, and only one reason for changing.

+Traditionally, we think of a 'responsibility' as a state of dealing with or having control over a specific issue.
+So, we may think of a software entity's responsibility, as needing to take care of a very specific problem within our system.
+But, instead, let's change the way we think about the word 'responsibility' and instead understand it as a *reason for change*.
+In other words, each software entity should only ever present one reason (one piece of its functionality) to change.

-For example, let's consider a Tic Tac Toe game with a ```Board```
+In order to have a more in depth understanding of this principle, let's consider a Tic Tac Toe program, written in Ruby, with a ```Board```
-module:
+class:

 ```
 class Board